paschistrobel/CookBERT/README.md

 <sub>Best performances printed in bold</sub>

 ### Question answering
-Question answering in the sense of answer span extraction; Based on the cooking subset of the [DoQA dataset](https://aclanthology.org/2020.acl-main.652/ "Link to DoQA paper").
+Results of the question answering task in the sense of answer span extraction; Based on the cooking subset of the [DoQA dataset](https://aclanthology.org/2020.acl-main.652/ "Link to DoQA paper").
 |Model|Exact match|F-measure|95%-CI|
 | --- | --- | --- | ---|
 |BERTbase| **14.06%**| **32.39%**| [31.25%;33.54%]|